Definitions of key concepts used across KS Insight’s frameworks, white papers, and diagnostic tools.

 • Adapt: treat each experiment as data and refine your approach, rather than judging it as success or failure.

-The Leadership Challenge Map plots situations along two axes - uncertainty and urgency - creating four zones of work: Expert Delivery, Expert Response, Adaptive Challenge, and Fog Zone.
+The Leadership Challenge Framework plots situations along two axes - uncertainty and urgency - creating four zones of work: Expert Delivery, Emergency Response, Adaptive Challenge, and Fog Zone.

 Many leadership failures begin as diagnosis failures.
 Treating an adaptive or fog-zone situation as a technical emergency leads to overconfidence, rushed moves, and loss of trust.
 The map brings clarity before action.

-• Distinguish Expert Delivery (low uncertainty, low urgency) from Expert Response (low uncertainty, high urgency).
+• Distinguish Expert Delivery (low uncertainty, low urgency) from Emergency Response (low uncertainty, high urgency).

 • Recognize Adaptive Challenges (high uncertainty, low urgency) where learning, experimentation, and stakeholder engagement are central.

-• See the Fog Zone (high uncertainty, high urgency) as its own environment: stabilize, triage, communicate honestly, and choose reversible moves.
+• See the Fog Zone (high uncertainty, high urgency) as its own environment: stabilize, triage, communicate openly, and choose reversible moves.

 The FOG FILTER is a leadership logic for the Fog Zone - conditions of high uncertainty and high urgency - that helps leaders stabilize the system, choose disciplined moves, and keep learning while acting.